When it comes to the language of love, there’s no beating Spanish!

 12. Con paciencia y con maña, un elefante se comió una araña

-It is possible to get both funny and beautiful Spanish quotes, which is what happens with Con paciencia y con maña, un elefante se comió una araña.
+It is possible to get both funny and beautiful Spanish phrases, which is what happens with Con paciencia y con maña, un elefante se comió una araña.
 It can be really useful to explain to young kids that they should be patient.

 Although it can be translated as ‘With patience and skill, an elephant ate a spider’, the meaning of this expression is similar to the English saying ‘Little strokes fell great oaks’